jmduke/jmduke-jekyll/_posts/detecting-new-webcams-without-restarting-on-mac.md

 ---
-Title: "Detecting new webcams without restarting on Mac"
+title: "Detecting new webcams without restarting on Mac"
 Date: 2017-02-18 00:00:00
 Tags: ["mac"]
+layout: post
 ---

 <p>Okay, this is a small and trivial post for a small and trivial issue.</p>